 A Sermon on Romans 6:20-21Read more

-Why should we live a holy and righteous life?
-Paul is giving an argument and Dr. Martyn Lloyd-Jones encourages us to reason it through.
-In Romans 6:20-21, Paul reminds us what our state and condition was in our old life.
-We used to be slaves to sin, and since we cannot serve two masters, we were not yet slaves to righteousness.
+Why should the Christian live a holy and righteous life?
+Paul gives an argument and Dr. Martyn Lloyd-Jones encourages the listener to reason through it.
+Paul reminds the reader of the state and condition of their old life when they used to be slaves to sin and since one cannot serve two masters, they were not yet slaves to righteousness.
 In this sermon from Romans 6:20–21 titled “Changed from Glory into Glory,” Dr. Lloyd-Jones points out there are some people in this world that act moral but are not true Christians.
 The unsaved are governed by self and a Christian is governed by righteousness.
 Those who are slaves of sin and not of righteousness lead a fruitless and shameful life.
-Dr. Lloyd-Jones encourages us to ask ourselves three questions to test if something is from our old life or our new life in Christ: Does it give satisfaction to my mind and heart?
+Dr. Lloyd-Jones encourages the listener to ask themselves three questions to test if something is from the old life or the new life in Christ: Does it give satisfaction to the mind and heart?
 Does it help growth in fruit and knowledge?
-Does it help me lay in store for the future?
+Does it help one lay in store for the future?
 If no is answered to any of these questions, that lifestyle may be leading down a path to eternal separation from God.